 By coming to therapy, we can work together to help you regain mental clarity, reduce stress and negativity associated with your fertility.
 This can help your chances of conception, decrease depression and anxiety.
 Learning how to have a positive mindset, having healthy behaviors and talking about your emotions can put your mind at ease.
 This will help you focus on your goal of becoming pregnant, without blaming yourself or taking it out on others.

 New (or Newish) Mom

-By talking to Mrs. Stephanie you can overcome negative thoughts and behaviors that may be holding you back from enjoying time with your newborn baby.
+By talking to Mrs. Stephanie you can overcome negative thoughts and behaviors that may be holding you back from enjoying your mom time with your baby.
 Finding support in other women is important after the life changing experience of becoming a mom.
-In therapy you can gain control mentally as you work towards regaining stability in your home and work life.
+In therapy you can gain control mentally as you work towards regaining stability in your mom life, home life and work life.

 Learn about Mrs. Stephanie's postpartum journey